Matt Stonie: Early life

-Stonie was born in San Francisco, California and raised in San Jose.
+Stonie was born in San Francisco, California, and raised in San Jose.
 He is of Japanese, Lithuanian and Czech ancestry.
 He graduated from Evergreen Valley High School in San Jose.
 In 2013, he was listed as weighing 134 lb at a height of 5 ft 8 in.
 His nickname, "Megatoad," is from the character Toad from the Super Mario franchise.
-Stonie has a younger brother named Morgan Stonie, who is oftentimes involved with the production of his challenges uploaded to his YouTube channel.
+Stonie's younger brother Morgan was oftentimes involved with the production of the challenges uploaded to his YouTube channel early in his career.

 Career

-Stonie's Major League Eating debut was at the Stockton Deep Fried Asparagus Championship in Stockton, California in 2011.
+Stonie's Major League Eating debut was at the Stockton Deep Fried Asparagus Championship in Stockton, California, in 2011.
 At the time, he was the youngest member of the Major League Eating organization, being 18 years old.
 His first win came in 2010 in a lobster roll eating contest in Hampton Beach, New Hampshire.

 On July 4, 2015, Stonie defeated eight-time defending Nathan's Hot Dog Eating Contest champion Joey Chestnut by eating 62 hot dogs to Chestnut's 60.

-Since 2016, Stonie's ranking in Major League Eating has fluctuated between second and fifth.
+Stonie has not competed in Major League Eating since 2019 due to a contract dispute, but has continued an independent eating challenge career on YouTube.

-As of April 2022, Stonie has amassed over 15.3 million subscribers and 3.11 billion video views on his YouTube channel, with his most viewed video having been viewed over 126 million times.
+As of January 2024, Stonie has amassed over 16.3 million subscribers and 3.62 billion video views on his YouTube channel, with his most viewed video having been viewed over 145 million times.

-In August of 2022, Stonie partnered with TGI Friday's to release his own franchise of fast casual restaurants, Stonie Bowls.
+In August 2022, Stonie partnered with TGI Fridays to release his own franchise of fast casual restaurants, Stonie Bowls.
 The franchise focuses on large portion rice and poke bowls.
 Stonie would release the debut announcement of the franchise as a challenge video that urges viewers to beat his time in eating one of the 5 pound ultimate Stonie bowls.

+In September 2024, Stonie participated in the opening undercard match of the livestreamed Netflix event Chestnut vs. Kobayashi: Unfinished Beef.
+He won a three-minute chicken wing eating contest 53-36 against three Olympians whose scores were added up: water polo player Max Irving and swimmers Ryan Lochte and Ryan Murphy.

+Personal life

+Stonie got engaged to Mei in January 2023.
+They got married in February 2025.

 World records held

-2013

-Birthday cake: 5.5 pounds in 9 minutes and 17 milliseconds (May 26, 2013).

-Frozen yogurt: 10.5 pounds of Yogurtland frozen yogurt at Phantom Gourmet Food Festival in 6 minutes (September 29, 2013).

-Kookamonga Burger: 7.5 pound burger from the Kooky Canuck in Memphis, Tennessee in 4 minutes, 43 seconds (October 26, 2013).

-2014

-Indian taco: 32.5 Indian tacos in 8 minutes in Atmore, Alabama (March 29, 2014).

-Slugburgers: 43 slugburgers in 10 minutes (The World Slugburger Eating Championship Presented by Main Street Corinth, July 12, 2014).

-Pumpkin pie: 20.8 pounds in 8 minutes (Elk Grove Pumpkin Festival, October 5, 2014).

-Fastest McDonald's Happy Meal eaten in 15.22 seconds.

-2015

-Bacon: 182 slices of bacon in 5 minutes in Daytona Beach, Florida (February 22, 2015).

-Iguana's Burritozilla: 5 pounds in 1 minute, 50 seconds (May 8, 2015).

-Pork sandwiches (8 ounces): 15 sandwiches in 10 minutes at The Backyard at Meadowlands Racing & Entertainment in East Rutherford, New Jersey.

-Traditional carne asada tacos: 103 tacos in 8 minutes San Jose, California (August 15, 2015).

-Martorano's signature pasta & sauce: 10 pounds in 8 minutes at Martorano's and Paris Hotel & Casino (Las Vegas, October 17, 2015).

-Smithfield pork ribs: 71 ribs in 5 minutes (Miami, November 24, 2015).